-Feline respiratory track is a weak spot in the cat.
-That weakness is why the vaccines favor respiratory viruses.
+The feline respiratory tract is a weak spot in the cat.
+That weakness is why vaccines favor respiratory viruses.
 We discuss the virus cause but often it is two viruses and secondary bacteria that complicate the recovery.
-Knowing what caused the issue does help prevent future episodes in this cat and future kittens so we start with common respiratory viruses.
+Knowing what caused the issue does help prevent future episodes in this cat and future kittens, so we will start with common respiratory viruses.

-- When we talk about respiratory disease in cats, everyone usually wants to talk about Herpes.
-Herpes is the number one cause of upper respiratory infections (URI's) in cats.
-Herpes is forever - once a cat gets it, they will carry it for the rest of their life.
-Studies estimate between 70% and 90% of cats carry the herpes virus.
+- When we talk about respiratory disease in cats, everyone wants to talk about Herpes.
+Herpes is the number one cause of upper respiratory infections (URIs) in cats.
+Herpes is forever - once cats get it, they will carry it for the rest of their life.
+Studies estimate between 70% and 90% of cats carry the Herpes Virus.
 Herpes affects the cornea of the eye in cats and kittens, and if untreated, severe ulceration can cause the loss of the eye.
-Often Herpes and Calici virus are both present in young kittens.
-(See article Feline Herpes Virus)
+Often Herpes and Calicivirus are both present in young kittens.
+(Read Feline Herpesvirus)

-- Is an important component of vaccination because it can stay alive in the cat, hidden in the nervous system, with no clinical signs until the conditions are right for it to reproduce.
-In situations of mixed infections, since Herpes favors the respiratory tract, Calici will infect other tissues in the body.
-As a result, Calici often affects tissues of the joint, bladder and GI tract, in addition to ulcers of the mouth and nose.
-Cats can shed Calici virus in their feces or urine, but they can also shed it with coughing and discharge from the nose and mouth.
+- Vaccinating for Calicivirus is important because the virus can stay alive in the cat, hidden in the nervous system, with no clinical signs until the conditions are right for it to reproduce.
+In situations of mixed infections, Herpes often infects the respiratory tract, and Calici will infect other tissues in the body.
+As a result, Calici often affects tissues of the joint, bladder and GI tract.
+It also often results in ulcers of the mouth and nose.
+Cats can shed Calicivirus in their feces or urine, but they can also shed it with coughing and discharge from the nose and mouth.
 Though Herpes will only last a few hours in the environment, Calici can survive for as long as a week, which means disinfecting is important.

-- Feline Leukemia virus is one disease that makes cats prone to complicated bacterial pneumonia and rhinitis.
-This virus and Feline Immune deficiency virus suppress the immune system stopping cats from fighting respiratory infections and complicates treatment.
-If the FeLv/FIV status is unknown, you should test them before initiating treatment.
+- If cats are infected with Feline Leukemia Virus, they are often prone to complicated bacterial pneumonia and rhinitis.
+This virus and Feline Immunodeficiency Virus suppress the immune system, disabling cats from fighting respiratory infections and complicating treatment.
+If the FeLV/FIV status is unknown in your cats, you should test them before initiating treatment.

-You can see both viruses by themselves or together, but many respiratory infections are also complicated with bacterial infections.
+You can see viruses by themselves or together, but many respiratory infections are complicated with bacterial infections.
 Bacteria always resides in the respiratory tract, and they stay in check when the cat is healthy.
-However when the cat is sick and the immune system is busy fighting the virus, the bacteria seems to explode.
-Cats sometimes beat the virus, then die of pneumonia from secondary bacteria.
+However, when the cat is sick and the immune system is busy fighting the virus, the bacteria seems to explode.
+Cats sometimes beat a virus, then die of pneumonia from secondary bacteria.

-- Is often referred to as a “pink eye” because of the conjunctivitis it causes - the swelling of the conjunctiva can be severe.
-Since it is a bacteria within the cells, the antibiotic that is used must penetrate the cells of the conjunctiva to be effective.
-(See article Feline Chlamydia - "Cat Pink Eye")
+- Often referred to as “pink eye” because of the conjunctivitis it causes - the swelling of the conjunctiva can be severe.
+Since this infection is a bacteria within the cells, antibiotics must penetrate the cells of the conjunctiva to be effective.
+(Read Feline Chlamydia - "Cat Pink Eye")

 - Causes runny nose, eyes, sneezing, and pneumonia.
 Bordetella can pass back and forth from dog to cat, so it's a constant problem for shelters in both species.